 No, if we take steps to ensure the sovereignty of all states involved.
 Grid operators do not set state energy policy and have a long history of respecting it within other existing multi-state systems.
 With the right framework in place, all Western states will retain oversight and authority over their own respective energy policies and utilities.

 Could other states interfere by out-voting California on the grid operator’s governing board?

 The independent Western grid operator could be overseen by a fully independent, diverse board of experts, with no political appointees to limit conflicts of interest.
-This is a common practice among existing, successful multi-state grid operators.
+This is the practice of every other major multi-state grid operator in the United States.

 Will disadvantaged communities and environmental justice advocates have input on the governance of a Western regional grid operator?